MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/configure-notifications-windows-defender-antivirus.md

 - Hide all notifications on endpoints
 - Hide reboot notifications on endpoints

-Hiding notifications can be useful in situations where you can't hide the entire antivirus interface.
-See [Prevent users from seeing or interacting with the antivirus user interface](prevent-end-user-interaction-windows-defender-antivirus.md) for more information.
+Hiding notifications can be useful in situations where you can't hide the entire Windows Defender Antivirus interface.
+See [Prevent users from seeing or interacting with the Windows Defender Antivirus user interface](prevent-end-user-interaction-windows-defender-antivirus.md) for more information.

 > [!NOTE]
 > Hiding notifications will only occur on endpoints to which the policy has been deployed.
 Notifications related to actions that must be taken (such as a reboot) will still appear on the [System Center Configuration Manager Endpoint Protection monitoring dashboard and reports](https://docs.microsoft.com/en-us/sccm/protect/deploy-use/monitor-endpoint-protection).